 Skip to main content

-Connect Client enables you to generate type-safe gRPC/Connect clients and OpenAPI specifications directly from your GraphQL operations.
-This allows you to consume your Federated (or monolithic) Graph using standard gRPC tooling in any language, or expose REST APIs via OpenAPI without writing manual adapters.
+Connect RPC enables you to generate type-safe gRPC/Connect clients and OpenAPI specifications directly from your GraphQL operations.
+This allows you to consume your GraphQL API using standard gRPC tooling in any language, or expose REST APIs via OpenAPI without writing manual adapters.

-1. Define GraphQL Operations
+1. Create Named Operations

 services/GetEmployee.graphql